kraftp/hcura_website/about.md

 Mallinckrodt Professor of Geophysics and Professor of Computational Science

 {: .center-text}
-Dean of Science, Faculty of Arts and Sciences
+Dean of Science, Faculty of Arts and Sciences, Harvard University

 {: .center-text}
-**Melissa Franklin**
+**Melissa E.B.
+Franklin**

 {: .center-text}
-Mallinckrodt Professor of Physics
+Mallinckrodt Professor of Physics, Harvard University

 {: .center-text}
-**Margaret Lynch**
+**Dudley R. Herschbach**

 {: .center-text}
-Life Sciences Undergraduate Research Advisor
+Frank B. Baird Professor of Science and Professor Emeritus, Harvard University

 {: .center-text}
-**Gregg Tucci**
+Nobel Laureate in Chemistry, 1986

 {: .center-text}
+**Gregory A. Llacer**

+{: .center-text}
+Director of the Harvard College Office of Undergraduate Research and Fellowships

+{: .center-text}
+Director of the Harvard College Program for Research in Science and Engineering

+{: .center-text}
+**Margaret A. Lynch**

+{: .center-text}
+Life Sciences Undergraduate Research Advisor, Harvard University

+{: .center-text}
+**Robert A. Lue**

+{: .center-text}
+Professor of the Practice of Molecular and Cellular Biology, Harvard University

+{: .center-text}
+Richard L. Menschel Director of the Bok Center for Teaching and learning

+{: .center-text}
+Faculty Director of HarvardX; Director of the Harvard Ed Portal

+{: .center-text}
+**Gregory Tucci**

+{: .center-text}
-Senior Lecturer on Chemistry and Chemical Biology
+Senior Lecturer on Chemistry and Chemical Biology, Harvard University

+{: .center-text}
+Director of Undergraduate Studies in Chemistry